We have raised $195,473!!

 Gifts to The Monarch Fund are unrestricted.
 This allows the school to support a variety of programs and direct funds to the area of greatest need within the school.
-Donations restricted to a specific program or project are absolutely welcome and appreciated, however.
-If you are interested in making a restricted gift, please contact Brigette Quichocho, Director of Development, for more information.
+Donations restricted to a specific program or project are absolutely welcome and appreciated.
+Please contact our Development Director to further discuss giving a restricted gift.

 Excellent education thrives in a diverse environment, and The Meridian School has been committed to diversity for many years.
 We promote diversity of thought and identity by bringing together community and curriculum; we strive to create a welcoming, equitable, and inclusive culture; and we are one of the few elementary schools that has a full-time Director of Equity and Inclusion.

 The Meridian School welcomes thoughtful and meaningful contributions to the Marilyn Easton Endowment.
-Please click below to make a one-time gift, or contact Development Director Brigette Quichocho to make a pledge.
+Please click below to make a one-time gift, or contact Development Director to make a pledge.